-An appropriations bill normally covers no more than one fiscal year; in some cases it may further divide a line item into parts to be spent during only half of the fiscal year.
+An appropriations bill normally covers no more than 1 fiscal year; in some cases it may further divide a line item into parts to be spent during halves of the fiscal year.
 For example, if a general election will occur during a fiscal year and thus there could be changes in the holders of some offices, the General Assembly typically allows no more than half of each appropriation for operation of those offices to be spent in the first 6 months of that fiscal year (July through December).
-But some bills proposing supplemental appropriations to complete a fiscal year (often enacted in the last half of that fiscal year) also propose new appropriations for the next fiscal year.21
+But some bills proposing supplemental appropriations to complete a fiscal year (often enacted in the last half of that fiscal year) also propose new appropriations for the next fiscal year.

-Although appropriations bills must be limited to appropriations, there is no limit on how many appropriations can be in one bill.
-Most, or even all, of the state budget can be appropriated in one appropriations act, as was done for fiscal years 200722 and 2008.23
+Although appropriations bills must be limited to appropriations, there is no limit on how many appropriations can be proposed in one bill.
+Most, or even all, of the state budget can be appropriated in one appropriations act, as was most recently done for fiscal years 2008, 2018, and 2020.

-Appropriations bills must meet the same procedural requirements for passage as other bills.
+Appropriations bills are subject to the same procedural requirements for passage as other bills.